 Increasing economic opportunities

 Mercy Corps is providing small business owners and local entrepreneurs with skills to effectively and sustainably grow their businesses.
-As more Tanzanians connect to the electrical grid for the first time, Mercy Corps’ energy access platform, Energy 4 Impact, trains entrepreneurs on core business and financial management skills and advises them on the electronic equipment they should acquire to maximise the productivity for their businesses.
+As more Tanzanians connect to the electrical grid for the first time, Mercy Corps’ energy access platform, Energy 4 Impact, trains entrepreneurs on core business and financial management skills and advises them on the most suitable electrically-powered equipment required to maximize the productivity for their businesses.
 Small businesses are vital to creating employment in rural areas, and reliable clean energy helps communities access modern technology which is key to supporting diverse livelihood opportunities.

-Through platforms like Energy 4 Impact and programmes like Agrifin, which partners with local organisations to help farmers with digital products and services to grow sustainable farms, Mercy Corps is providing solutions to small businesses.
+Through platforms like Energy 4 Impact and programs like Agrifin, Mercy Corps partners with local organizations to help small businesses, like farmers, with products and services and the support they need to grow sustainably.
 These businesses are usually small and have difficulty obtaining financing.
 Working with local suppliers and finance providers, supports small businesses to acquire equipment they need to grow their operations.
-They receive technical assistance and training, leading to successful enterprises that are more productive and sustainable.
-These businesses lead to local economic growth, better goods and services offered to the community, and job creation.
+They receive technical assistance and training, resulting in successful and sustainable enterprises that contribute to local economic growth, improved goods and services, and job opportunities within the community.

 Promoting resilient food systems

 Smallholder farmers manage 80% of Tanzania’s farmland.
 Mercy Corps provides information and workshops for farmers to work their fields more efficiently, and increase business acumen through business mentoring, horticulture training, market insight, and financial skills.
 By supporting smallholder farmers to modernise farming practices, farmers are increasing productivity and building resilience to droughts through systems like solar irrigation.
-We work with technology suppliers to make products like solar panels or pumps more affordable and accessible for subsistence farmers.
+We work with technology suppliers to make products like solar irrigation kits and off-grid refrigeration technologies more affordable and accessible for low-income farmers.
 With these tools, farmers can boost their crop yields and support a more sustainable food system.

 Strengthening governance and social stability